richelbilderbeek/bbbq_article/revision/README.md

 In addition, please note that this definition of a TMH-derived epitope does not alter the conclusion, as increasing the overlap equally reduces the chance that an epitope stems from a TMH.
-To prove this point, we did exactly the same analysis as shown in Figure 2a, yet with defining a TMH-derived epitope as an epitope that overlaps with a TMH for at least 2 residus, as shown in Figure S16.
+To prove this point, we did exactly the same analysis as shown in Figure 2a, yet with defining a TMH-derived epitope as an epitope that overlaps with a TMH for at least 2 residues, as shown in Figure S14.
 These two figures are highly similar.
 See Table S14 and S5, and S15 and S7 for the corresponding values.

 > 5. The latter point is also more relevant to the case of MHC-II,
 > where the anchor positions are “internal” and the extremes are more